Adosh74/Freelance-website/README.md

 # Freelance-website
 ----------------------------------
-##### Made by: Mohamed Shebl #####
+# Made by: Mohamed Shebl
 ----------------------------------
-freelance website (PHP, OOP , MVC)
+####freelance website (PHP, OOP , MVC)

-# 'newproject' just folder name

-# - to can use the project follow this steps
+## - to can use the project follow this steps
 -----------------------------------------------
+1. ->'newproject'<- just folder name.
-1- Export "frelance.sql" to database.
+2. Export "frelance.sql" to database.
-2- And add another five columns to same database and be careful about name as sql is case sensitive
+3. And add another five columns to same database and be careful about name as sql is case sensitive.
 	- column name:
--		1- name
+		- name
--		2- message
+		- message
--		3- number
+		- number
--		4- jobs
+		- jobs
--		5- Budget
+		- Budget
--